13th-Sammy/library-java/README.md

 called blocks inside it. <br>
 - Iterates over users HashMap (from getUserList()) and prints user info in a block <br>
 inside usersPanel. <br>
-- Adds scrollpane with usersPanel to ViewAllUsers JPanel.
+- Adds scrollpane with usersPanel to ViewAllUsers JPanel. <br>
 - Adds backButton to bottomPanel JPanel and adds that to ViewAllUsers JPanel. <br>
-backButton switches contentPane to menuPanel.
+backButton switches contentPane to menuPanel. <br>

 Logger.java :-
-- Contains ArrayList<String> logs to store logs.
+- Contains ArrayList of Strings - logs to store logs. <br>
+- Has a static object called instance and a getter for it - getInstance(). <br>
-- Has setter log() to add string to ArrayList logs.
+- Has setter log() to add string to ArrayList logs. <br>
-- Has getLogs() which returns the ArrayList.
+- Has getLogs() which returns the ArrayList. <br>
-- Logger objects are created in Library.java and Menu.java <br>
+- Logger objects - which are the static instance are created in <br> Library.java and Menu.java using Logger.getInstance() - to log all the different <br>
-to log all the different operations with object.log(string). <br>
+operations with object.log(string). <br>

 ViewLogs.java :-
 - Handles the GUI and logic for viewing logs.
 It is a Jpanel and has other Jpanels <br>
-inside it.
+inside it. <br>
 - Inside ViewLogs JPanel, there is a logPanel Jpanel. <br>
 - A logs variable holds the ArrayList of logs (using getLogs()). <br>
 - Iterates over logs and prints out every log info inside logsPanel, which is <br>